mludvig/aws-ethereum-miner/README.md

 ### What does the template do?

-* Spins up an AutoScaling Group with *Spot Instances* of the specified type (by default _g4dn.xlarge_)
+* Spins up an AutoScaling Group with *Spot Instances* of the specified instance types, with the most efficient attempted first (usually *g5.xlarge*, *g4dn.xlarge*, etc ...)
   * Use [template-eth-default-vpc.yml](template-eth-default-vpc.yml) if you want to spin up the instances in the _Default VPC_ (most users).
   * Use [template-eth-custom-vpc.yml](template-eth-custom-vpc.yml) if you have _your own VPC_ that you want to use (advanced users).
     The Subnets must have direct or NAT access to the internet!
 Make sure that the VPC matches the Subnets selected!!
-* Runs `ethminer` with the right options upon the instance start
+* Runs `ethminer` with the right options for mining with the ethermine.org pool upon the instance start

 ### Increase resource quotas